It's Easy Being Green: 9 Eco-Focused Travel Experiences in Manitoba

 Winnipeg Folk Festival, Birds Hill Provincial Park

-Eco in action: In 2014, Winnipeg Folk Festival stopped selling plastic bottled water on site, and asks everyone to bring a refillable water bottle to the festival.
-It also encourages alternative means of transportation to the festival site, be it mass transportation aboard the Folk Fest Express bus, or active transportation through its Bike Ride to Site program.
+Sustainability in action: In 2014, Winnipeg Folk Festival (WFF) stopped selling plastic bottled water on site and asks everyone to bring a refillable water bottle to the festival instead.
+It also encourages alternative means of transportation to the festival site, be it aboard The Folk Fest Express bus from downtown Winnipeg or your own pedal power by bike.

-Advancing the cause: LOFT (local, organic, and fair-trade) is WFF's food philosophy (and trust us, if you don't go for the music, go for the food!), and you see the commitment to sustainable food choices on the menu of food vendors on site and in the campground and at the backstage kitchen, La Cuisine, that feeds all the performers and thousands of volunteers.
+Advancing the cause: LOFT (local, organic, and fair-trade) is WFF's food philosophy (and trust us, if you don't go for the music, go for the food!), and you see the commitment to sustainable food choices on the menu of food vendors on-site, in the campground and at the backstage kitchen, La Cuisine, that feeds all the performers and thousands of volunteers.

 Turtle Village, Riding Mountain National Park

-is an Indigenous-owned glamping operation in Wasagaming campground in Riding Mountain National that connects nature lovers to the good life: Minobimaadiziwin.
+Green by design: Turtle Village is an Indigenous-owned glamping accommodation in Wasagaming campground in Riding Mountain National Park that connects nature lovers to the good life: Minobimaadiziwin.
 The eight 'turtle shells' are fully off-grid tiny homes, powered by solar panels and battery to provide interior LED lighting and a 12-volt plug for charging electronics.
 The turtle shells are open-year round, heated by propane heaters in the colder months.

-Eco in action: Owner Ashley Smith's mission is to protect the environment and be mindful of waste.
+Sustainability in action: Owner Ashley Smith's mission is to protect the environment and be mindful of waste.
 She designed the turtle shells with long-lasting materials that require less maintenance and repairs over the long term.
-As well, she reduced building material waste by using pre-engineered metal panel systems for exterior walls, roof, and floor.
+As well, she reduced building material waste by using pre-engineered metal panel systems for the exterior walls, roof and floor.

 Advancing the cause: